 2005-D Dime Value

 The 2005-D dime comes from Denver’s production facility with over 1.4 billion pieces struck.
-While common in lower grades, this issue becomes significantly scarcer in premium conditions.
-Examples grading MS67 or higher with Full Band designation prove particularly difficult to locate.
+While extremely common in lower grades, this issue becomes significantly scarcer in premium conditions.
+Examples grading MS67 or higher with the Full Band designation are particularly difficult to locate.

 2005-D Dime Price/Grade Chart